-- (a) no objection may be made against the person's acting as an arbitrator, or against the person's conduct of the arbitral proceedings, solely on the ground that the person had acted previously as a mediator in connection with some or all of the matters relating to the dispute submitted to arbitration; or - (b) if the person declines to act as an arbitrator, any other person appointed as an arbitrator is not required first to act as a mediator unless it is otherwise expressed in the arbitration agreement.
+(a) no objection may be made against the person's acting as an arbitrator, or against the person's conduct of the arbitral proceedings, solely on the ground that the person had acted previously as a mediator in connection with some or all of the matters relating to the dispute submitted to arbitration; or

-- (4) The Court, in appointing a mediator under subsection (1) shall- - (a) have due regard to any qualifications required by the mediator by the agreement of the parties and to such considerations as are likely to secure the appointment of an independent and impartial mediator; and - (b) take into account the advisability of appointing a mediator of a nationality other than those of the parties.
+N.D.
+2024] (b) if the person declines to act as an arbitrator, any other person appointed as an arbitrator is not required first to act as a mediator unless it is otherwise expressed in the arbitration agreement.
+(4) The Court, in appointing a mediator under subsection (1) shall- (a) have due regard to any qualifications required by the mediator by the agreement of the parties and to such considerations as are likely to secure the appointment of an independent and impartial mediator; and (b) take into account the advisability of appointing a mediator of a nationality other than those of the parties.
 Power of arbitrator 19.
-(1) Where all parties consent in writing, and for so long as no party withdraws the party's consent in writing, an arbitrator may act as a mediator after the arbitral proceedings have commenced.
+(1) Where all parties consent in writing, and for so long as no to act as mediator. party withdraws the party's consent in writing, an arbitrator may act as a mediator after the arbitral proceedings have commenced.
 (2) Where an arbitrator acts as a mediator, the arbitral proceedings shall be stayed to facilitate the conduct of the mediation proceedings.

-(3) An arbitrator who is acting as a mediator-
+(3) An arbitrator who is acting as a mediator- (a) may communicate with the parties collectively or